liquity/bold/README.md

 Deliberately triggering sizable redistributions is difficult to engineer, since they require both the Stability Pool to be empty and large liquidateable Troves to be available.

 Despite this, the collateral gas compensation is now not paid out for redistributed collateral, making redistributions less profitable than in Liquity v1.

+### 23 - Redistributions and CR drag-down cascades

+When a redistribution occurs, debt and collateral of the liquidated Trove is assigned to all healthy Troves in proportion to their collateral.

+As long as the liquidated Trove has `ICR > 100%`, this distribution constitutes a net gain for all recipient Troves - that is, the dollar value of the collateral they receive is greater than the debt they receive.

+However, since the liquidated Trove has `ICR < MCR` and active Troves have `ICR >= MCR`, the redistribution reduces the ICR of all each active Trove.

+For active Troves close to the MCR, it is possible that the redistribution results in a `ICR < MCR` - i.e. they could be “dragged down” to below MCR and thus in turn liquidateable.
+It is even possible that a “cascade” occurs - i.e. active Troves become liquidateable, and in turn are redistributed, potentially dragging more healthy Troves below MCR.

+This drag-down effect depends on:

+- The amount of debt and collateral liquidated
+- The ICR of the liquidated Trove
+- The distribution of branch collateral in healthy Troves - i.e. what proportion of collateral is in low-ICR active Troves

+For realistic distributions of Troves, the drag-down effect is fairly small and self-limiting.

+This drag-down dynamic is inherited from Liquity v1.
+However, Liquity v2 does not pay the collateral gas compensation for redistributions - as such, all else equal, the magnitude of the drag-down effect in v2 is somewhat reduced.
+As are the incentives for a liquidator to trigger repeated redistributions.

 ### Issues identified in audits requiring no fix
 A collection of issues identified in security audits which nevertheless do not require a fix [can be found here](https://github.com/liquity/bold/issues?q=label%3Awontfix+).